 Over the past decade, veterans treatment courts have transformed the way the justice system identifies, assesses, and responds to veterans.
 One of the keys to veterans treatment court’s success has been the inclusion of veterans from the community who serve as mentors to their fellow veterans in crisis.

 The first veterans treatment court was launched in 2008 in Buffalo, New York.
 One of the inspirations for the innovative program was an interaction Buffalo judge Robert Russell witnessed between a veteran defendant on his mental health court docket and two veterans on his staff.
 Judge Russell had been trying to get the veteran to accept the help but with little success.
 In a moment of exasperation, he asked the two veterans on his team to talk to the individual, “vet to vet”.
-He thought maybe they could reach picture of mentors in matching uniformshim.
+He thought maybe they could reach him.
 The veterans spoke in the hall for over an hour and when Judge Russell had the man reappear before him, the once unresponsive veteran looked him in the eyes, stood a little taller- perhaps stood a little prouder – and asserted he would graciously accept assistance.

 The camaraderie that exists between the men and women who have served in the armed forces is profound.
 Veterans treatment courts transform this bond into one of healing and empowerment.
 For many veterans, it is difficult to ask for or accept help.
 After all, we are trained to exhibit stoicism.
 Bringing veterans from the community into the courtroom to serve as volunteer mentors helps break down these barriers and creates an environment that fosters both treatment and accountability.
 Pairing a veteran that is justice-involved with a mentor gives both parties the chance to harness and revisit the ingrained values of duty, honor, and selflessness.
 In serving as mentors, volunteer veterans find a sense of fulfillment that can only be achieved when one veteran comes to the aid of another.
 Perhaps even more significant, mentors restore purpose and hope.